graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

     </profiles>
 ```

-To build the native application, run:
+To build the native executable, run:

 ```bash
 ./mvnw -Pnative package
 ```

-Finally, you can run the native application:
+Finally, you can run the native executable:

 ```bash
 ./target/demo
 ```

+The output should be the same (see [here](#4-building-and-testing-the-application)), only the application starts and runs much faster and requires fewer CPU and memory resources.